phelim-h/encord-agents/docs/task_agents/examples/index.md

-## Prioritizing tasks based on file names
+## Prioritizing Tasks Based on File Names

-This example shows how to have an agent node early in the workflow which gives every task a priority before sending it on to the annotation stage.
+This example demonstrates how to set up an agent node early in a Workflow to automatically assign a [priority](https://docs.encord.com/platform-documentation/Annotate/annotate-projects/annotate-manage-annotation-projects#task-priority) to each task before advancing it to the annotation stage.

-For a project with a workflow similar to this:
+### Example Workflow

+The following workflow illustrates how tasks are prioritized:

 <figure style="text-align: center">
   <img src="../../assets/examples/tasks_agents/twin_classification_transfer_source_workflow.png" width="100%"/>
-  Project workflow
+  <figcaption>Project Workflow</figcaption>
 </figure>

+### STEP 1: Create the Agent file

-Create a new file called `agent.py` with the following content:
+Start by creating a new file named `agent.py` and include the following code:

 <!--codeinclude-->